esp-cpp/esp-box-emu/README.md

        partition (SPIFLASH)
  - [X] Emulator framebuffers on SPIRAM
  - [x] Some hacky support for BT Gamepad input (see note below regarding wifi use.)
+ - [x] Refactor to have a blit function which queues up transfers for screen into a task
+ - [x] Scaling of GB/GBC display to support original, fit, and fill video scaling modes
+ - [x] Scaling for NES display to support original (which is fit) and fill video scaling modes
+ - [ ] Use boot button to switch between video scaling modes while running the roms
+ - [ ] Use mute button to toggle volume output while running the roms
  - [ ] FTP Client for browsing remote FTP server of roms and displaying their data in LVGL
  - [ ] Feedback through BLDC haptic motor (see